Meham Independent MLA Balraj Kundu floats Haryana Jansewak Party

 Says party to fight corruption, drug problem and unemployment; symbol and office-bearers to be announced at Jind rally on November 1 in run-up to next year’s assembly elections

-Balraj Kundu, the Independent MLA from Meham assembly segment in Rohtak district, on Wednesday launched a political outfit, the Haryana Jansewak Party (HJP), in the run-up to next year’s assembly elections.
+Balraj Kundu, the Independent MLA from Meham assembly constituency in Rohtak district, on Wednesday launched a political outfit, the Haryana Jansewak Party (HJP), in the run-up to next year’s assembly elections.

 Announcing the launch of the party at a press conference in Chandigarh on the occasion of Janamashtami, Kundu said the HJP has been formed after discussions with people of the state to fight corruption, drug menace and unemployment.